Having sensitive skin is tough.

 Women can only dream about the kind of exfoliation you’ll get, and the neat thing about this is that you don’t need to spend $$$ for it.

 7. Always Rinse With Cool Water

-This product is designed to stop bleeding on its tracks.
+A styptic pencil is a tool that men use to stop razor-induced bleeding.
+It’s easy to use.
 Hydrate the styptic pencil with water and apply it on the affected area.
 It will sting though but only for a moment.